discordjs-cli/discordjs-cli/README.md

 I work on quite a few bots, and I thought for sure theres got to be a faster way to go about things.
 I present to you: the Discord.js CLI 🎉

-TODO: Add menus, menu options, buttons, etc.
+TODO: Add menus, menu options and modals?.

 If you have any suggestions, feel free to add them to the GitHub repo!
 I want this to be the most epic thing since sliced bread :D